Anemoonvis/Weisfeiler-Leman_Rust/README.md

 # Weisfeiler-Leman Graph Isomorphism

 This crate provides a implementation of the Weisfeiler-Leman (WL) graph isomorphism algorithm for [`petgraph`](https://docs.rs/petgraph/latest/petgraph/) graphs.
 WL is a sound but incomplete isomorphism test, that because of its speed is often used as a subroutine in complete tests and feature extraction for graph kernels.
+Additionally, it includes an implementation of the two-dimensional version of the algorithm, which offers greater distinguishing power—particularly for regular graphs—at the cost of a significant runtime penalty.

 ## Basic Usage